Hyperliquid vs Drift 2026 Compared

 Verdict

-Hyperliquid is the better pure perp trading platform: faster execution, lower taker fees, more pairs, and higher leverage.
-Drift is the better choice for Solana-based traders who want limit order rebates, a full DeFi suite (perps + spot + lending + prediction markets), and a longer operational track record.
+Hyperliquid is the better pure perp trading platform: faster execution, deeper liquidity, more pairs, and higher leverage.
+Drift is the better choice for Solana-based traders who want lower taker fees and limit order rebates, a full DeFi suite (perps + spot + lending + prediction markets), and a longer operational track record.
 If you trade perps primarily, Hyperliquid wins.
 If you want a single Solana platform for multiple DeFi activities, Drift is hard to beat.